Westphalia Major Sector Plan Amendment and Sectional Map Amendment (SMA)

 This effort will update the 2007 Approved Westphalia Sector Plan, the guiding document for growth, preservation, and success of the Westphalia area of Prince George’s County.
 The Prince George’s County Planning Department will convene residents, property owners, business leaders, elected officials, and other stakeholders to identify an achievable vision and goals for the evolution of this community.
 This plan update will reflect the vision and goals of Plan 2035.
 This update will examine the area’s existing conditions, issues, opportunities identified by community members and other stakeholders, and its market potential, and develop a vision and goals for future growth and preservation, along with specific and focused policies and strategies to achieve a vision that allows the Westphalia area to reach its full potential.

-The Westphalia Sector is located north of MD 4 (Pennsylvania Avenue), east of I-95/I-495 (the Capital Beltway), and southwest of Ritchie-Marlboro Road.
+Westphalia Sector Plan Area is located north of MD 4 (Pennsylvania Avenue), east of I-95/I-495 (the Capital Beltway), and southwest of Ritchie-Marlboro Road.
 The sector plan lies at the eastern terminus of the Suitland Parkway, a National Park Service expressway serving as a major vehicular commuting route into the District of Columbia.
 To see a map of the sector plan boundary, click the above Maps tab.

-Recognizing the market limitations on Westphalia in the absence of a proposed Metrorail extension that was the cornerstone of the 2007 Sector Plan, the County’s current General Plan, Plan Prince George’s 2035, designated the area of the sector plan along MD 4 (Pennsylvania Avenue) between the western half of the Armstrong Village neighborhood and MD 223 (Woodyard Road) as a “Local Town Center”, defined as:
+Recognizing the market limitations on Westphalia in the absence of a proposed Metrorail extension that was the cornerstone of the Approved 2007 Westphalia Sector Plan, the County’s current General Plan, Plan Prince George’s 2035, designated the area of the sector plan along MD 4 (Pennsylvania Avenue) between the western half of the Armstrong Village neighborhood and MD 223 (Woodyard Road) as a “Local Town Center”, defined as:

-- “A range of auto-accessible centers that anchor larger areas of suburban subdivisions.
+• “A range of auto-accessible centers that anchor larger areas of suburban subdivisions.
 Overall, the centers are less dense and intense than other center types and may be larger than a half mile in size due to their auto orientation.
 The Centers typically have a walkable “core” or town center.
 Often, the mix of uses is horizontal across the centers rather than vertical within individual buildings.
 While master plans may call for future heavy or light rail extensions or bus rapid transit, no transit alternatives have been approved for construction.

-- Town Centers, such as Westphalia, are currently under construction and have received significant public and private investment for infrastructure improvements.
+• Town Centers, such as Westphalia, are currently under construction and have received significant public and private investment for infrastructure improvements.
 These centers are envisioned to develop per the guidelines of Plan 2035 to help fulfill countywide goals.

-- New Housing Mix: Low-rise apartments and condos, townhomes, and small, single-family lots.
+• New Housing Mix: Low-rise apartments and condos, townhomes, and small, single-family lots.

-- Average Net Housing Density for New Development: 10-60 Dwelling Units/Acre
+• Average Net Housing Density for New Development: 10-60 Dwelling Units/Acre

-- FAR for New Commercial Development: 1-2.5
+• FAR for New Commercial Development: 1-2.5

-- Transportation Characteristics: Largely automobile-oriented with access from arterial highways.
+• Transportation Characteristics: Largely automobile-oriented with access from arterial highways.
 Limited bus service, along with on-demand bus service.”
 (Plan 2035, p.
 108)

 In 2021, the County transitioned to a new Zoning Ordinance, which reclassified the Town Center into the Town Activity Center Core and Edge Zones, which allow greater density than the targets above in recognition that some developments may exceed the target density for the entire center and some may not.